JanLikar/cargo-clone/README.md

 To checkout a git repo specified in the package's Cargo.toml, you can use the `--git` flag:

     cargo clone --git cargo-clone

+## Contributing

+When running locally, you can run using `cargo run -- clone CRATE` or `cargo-clone clone CRATE`.